dtb/dtb.github.com/_posts/2010-11-02-compiling-php-extensions-on-snow-leopard-with-xampp.markdown

 ---
 layout: post
 title: Compiling PHP extensions on Snow Leopard with XAMPP
+summary: Getting weird compiler errors using php on OS X with XAMPP?
+Read on.
 ---

 # Compiling PHP extensions on Snow Leopard with XAMPP